 “What do you want to be when you grow up?”
-A huge question which feels, ironically, small and inspiring like a tiny lit fuse when you’re young and somehow dwarfs you by the time you actually need to find a good answer.
+A huge question which feels, ironically, tiny and inspiring like a lit fuse when you’re young, but dwarfs you by the time you need a good answer.
 When you’re seven, you’ve got plans to the moon and back.
-But how about when you’re in high school and you’re facing college and career and big life decisions?
+But how about when you’re facing college and career and big life decisions?

 Find your calling, they say.
 Whatever’s your passion, they say.
-We know.
-We’ve said it too.
-What world problems do you want to solve?
-What will you let consume you?
+(We know.
+We’ve said it too.)
+What problems do you want to solve?
 What are you crazy about?
 Talented at?
 Ready to spend your life on?